JoJk0/JJK-UoL-Timetables/README.md

 ### Download
 You can download and install the script from [Greasy Fork](https://greasyfork.org/en/scripts/17806-better-uol-timetables).
 You can also download the script directly from [GitHub](https://raw.githubusercontent.com/JoJk0/JJK-UoL-Timetables/master/betterUoLTimetables.js).
 However this option doesn't update automatically.

+### Usage
+To open timetables page enter

+> ####timetables.liv.ac.uk/desktop

+If you installed the script properly, the login page should appear.
+Otherwise you will see 404 error.